Your Nine Most Important Steps For Heating Assurance This Winter

 Cold weather is not far off—is your heating system ready?
 Now is the time to check it out.
 If you don’t, you may find yourself without heat on a cold night.
 Here are nine steps to take for heating assurance this season.

-Give your heating a trial run beforehand and check to see if you can feel warm air coming from the vents.
+Give your heater a trial run beforehand and check if you can feel warm air from the vents.
 If you’ve turned the thermostat up and warm air is not apparent, call an HVAC professional for a system evaluation or repair.
 Whether warm or cold air…if there is a gas smell, shut it down and call an HVAC professional or the gas company as soon as possible.
 If there is a burning smell, it is probably just the dust and debris in the furnace burning off.

 Faulty gas or oil connections are a fire hazard and can contribute to health problems.
-Check gas pressure, burner combustion and the heat exchanger.
+Check gas pressure, burner combustion, and the heat exchanger.
 A dirty burner or cracked heat exchanger causes improper burner operation and dangerous carbon monoxide emissions.
 You may need an HVAC professional to make these checks.

-- Clear heat pump obstructionsUnrestricted air flow is critical to efficient heat pump operation all year long.
+Unrestricted airflow is critical to efficient heat pump operation all year long.
 Avoid stacking anything against the heat pump or draping anything over it.
-In the least, hose the outside unit down to clear it of dirt, leaves and grass clippings.
-If you’re uncomfortable removing the housing for a good cleaning of the coil, call in an HVAC professional.
+At the least, hose the outside unit down to clear it of dirt, leaves, and grass clippings.
+Call an HVAC professional if you’re uncomfortable removing the housing for a good coil cleaning.

-registers located on high ceilings and open floor level registers wider to save both energy and money.
-Make sure filters are clean and clear to prevent restricted air flow that can cause damage to your furnace, making it work harder and use more fuel.
+Check air vents for obstructions; close registers on high ceilings and open floor-level registers wider to save energy and money.
+Make sure filters are clean and clear to prevent restricted airflow that can cause damage to your furnace, making it work harder and use more fuel.

 Although toxic carbon monoxide is an unavoidable byproduct of most furnaces, undetected leaks can be health-threatening.
 Making sure you have precautions in place will prevent you or your family from becoming sick.
 You may need to call an HVAC professional to carry out this step.